 The university campus is not only the place to study, but also the place where you will find many things to do outside of working hours.
 In addition, if you are looking a place from where to buy academic books for your courses with discount, the study association is the place to do.
 Here is an overview of associations and leisure activities available on campus.
 (Link to all the study and student associations, other associations).

 IIS (Intro International Students)

 It seems that after the reorganisation of Bachelor College and Graduate School the year of 2015 has also brought attention to the Introductory Program for International Freshmen and the name might have been changed from TIP to IIS (Intro International Students).

 IIS used to be called TIP – TU/e Introduction Program.
-IIS is obligatory for all new international students, enrolling in a TU/e Bachelor’s or Master’s program.
+IIS is mandatory for all new international Bachelor's students, enrolling in a TU/e Bachelor’s program.
 The IIS contains activities and events designed to introduce you to life in the Netherlands and Eindhoven, and to studying at the TU/e.

-Generally the first week is aimed at helping new international students settle into life in Eindhoven and referred to as IIS.
-The second week is an introduction to TU/e and student life for all new international and Dutch students and is called INTRO.
+Starting from the academic year 2017-2018, the Intro International Students will be only one day.
+This is the friday before the official TU/e introduction week.
+In the official week, the introduction to student life for all new international and Dutch Bachelor's students and is called INTRO.
 Intro International Students is not just a great social event, but also an important program to help you settle in.
 After this week, there is a seperate week for Master's students.

 ALSP scholarship selection procedure is very complicated and no student knows how they select a candidate.
 It is easy to get ALSP for few groups and very tough for other groups.
 It is as simple as this “If 5 people apply for mechanical masters and if all 5 have the 9 credit points in their bachelors.
 They will select the guy with the best profile”.
 So it all depends on the people who are applying along with you.
 Here and here are the few links where a long discussion in facebook took place regarding ALSP and Automotive technology.